arthur-debert/unifill/unifill-datafetch/README.txt

   }

 USAGE
+USAGE
 -----

 Basic usage:
-  poetry run python -m unifill_datafetch generate --format all
+  poetry run unidata generate --format all

 Options:
-  --format FORMAT    Output format: csv, json, lua, txt, or all (default: csv) --output-dir DIR   Output directory (default: current directory) --use-cache        Use cached files if available --cache-dir DIR    Directory to store cached files (default: ./cache)
+  --format FORMAT    Output format: csv, json, lua, txt, or all (default: csv) --output-dir DIR   Output directory (default: current directory) --use-cache        Use cached files if available --cache-dir DIR    Directory to store cached files (default: ./cache) --exit-on-error    Exit with code 1 on error

-You can also use the CLI to get information about the data formats: poetry run python -m unifill_datafetch info
+You can also use the CLI to get information about the data formats: poetry run unidata info
 The script will generate the following files:
   - unicode_data.csv: CSV format
   - unicode_data.json: JSON format